grantrisk/grantrisk/README.md

 - 👋 Hi, I’m Grant Risk.
 - 👀 I’m interested in anything software development.
-- 🌱 I’m currently attending UNCW learning computer science.
+- 🌱 I currently work for the almighty Ohanafy!
+Redefining the craft-beverage industry!
-- 📫 You can email me at gr2257@uncw.edu
+- 📫 You can email me at riskgrant@gmail.com

 <!---
 grantrisk/grantrisk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.